bettercap/bettercap/ISSUE_TEMPLATE.md

 Please, before creating this issue make sure that you read the [README](https://github.com/bettercap/bettercap/blob/master/README.md), that you are running the [latest stable version](https://github.com/bettercap/bettercap/releases) and that you already searched [other issues](https://github.com/bettercap/bettercap/issues?q=is%3Aopen+is%3Aissue+label%3Abug) to see if your problem or request was already reported.

+You an cut out this part and leave the next sections in your report.

 ### Description

 *Description of the bug or feature request*